evanmoncuso/timekeeper-client/README.md

 # Time Track and Invoicing app

-A simple app to create jobs, track time working on that job, and create billing invoices for any job over a given range of time, mark, audio, video {
+A simple app to create jobs, track time working on that job, and create billing invoices for any job over a given range of time

 ## Creator
 Evan Moncuso